UBC-Snowbots/Snowflake/README.md

 </pre>

 ## Launch files
-- A launch (ends in .launch) file is an easy way to run multiple nodes with specified parameters with one single command.
-This is useful if package has multiple nodes that needs to be run.
+- A launch file (ends in .launch) is an easy way to run multiple nodes with specified parameters with one single command.
+This is useful if a package has multiple nodes that needs to be run.
 A launch file can also launch other smaller launch files so it can be used to start every node needed for the robot to run properly.
 Reference [here](http://wiki.ros.org/roslaunch).

 ## Testing
 - GTest is our primary testing tool at the moment.
 The ROS wiki has a quick intro to it [here](http://wiki.ros.org/gtest), and we also strongly recommend you read Google's introduction to it [here] (https://github.com/google/googletest/blob/master/googletest/docs/Primer.md), then setup and write a few example tests before you start using it with ROS.
 - Once you've setup your tests in ROS, run `catkin_make run_tests` to run them
 - To run the tests for a specific package, run `catkin_make run_tests_MY_PACKAGE_NAME`

-# Rostest
+### Rostest
-- For tests which require more than one active node, for example integrated testing, the rostest framework provides a way to launch your test alongside all the nodes it requires.
-This is basically an extension on roslaunch enabling it to run test nodes.
-Special test nodes are nested within a \<test\>\<\\\test\> tag.
+- For tests which require more than one active node, i.e. integrated testing, the rostest framework provides a way to launch your test alongside all the nodes it requires.
+This is  an extension on roslaunch enabling it to run test nodes.
+Special test nodes are nested within a \<test\>\<\\test\> tag.
 This also needs a special entry under CMakelists as shown in the sample package.
 See more details [here](http://wiki.ros.org/rostest)

 ## Using Gazebo
 - You will always need to source the project before running gazebo, by moving to the project directory with `cd ~/IGVC-2017` and then `source devel/setup.sh`